xCrystal/crystal-randofuser/README.md

 Trade evolutions have been replaced with reasonable level-based evolutions.
 If selected by the user, happiness evolutions will also be replaced with reasonable level-based evolutions.

 If two Pokemon with level-based evolutions are fused, the resulting Pokemon will evolve at the average of the two.
+If the "Average Base Stat patterns only" setting is selected, however, the base Pokemon's evolution level will weigh 80% of the total.
+Refer to the *Settings* section for more information.
 If either Pokemon evolves through other method (happiness, stone), the evolution type of the base Pokemon will be tranferred to the resulting Pokemon unchanged.

 #### <b>Types</b>
 The first type of the base Pokemon will always be chosen from the first type of the resulting Pokemon.
 The secondary type will